mekaron/articles/continuousdelivery/Translation in a continuous development environment.md

 * Why Continuous Delivery?
 * How does this impact translation?
 * What needs to change?
-* What can we learn from Continuous Delivery?
+* What can we learn from Agile software development?

 ## What is Continuous Delivery?